Are personal trainer roles intriguing to you?

 Personal trainers determine specific goals which are often clear and concise.

-Specific goals can serve as a motivation tool for clients.
+Specific goals serve as a motivation tool for clients.

 Can your client’s goal be measured?